 There were a lot of women with hair that looked really stunning, but when you remove the hair they somehow lose the look.
 Basically, they had asked me if I would shave my head or wear a bald cap.
 I said look, if you are doing a series for five years I would want to shave my hair because I would go bald with all the gum and glue from the bald cap.
 Besides, a bald cap would have never looked real.

 She told People magazine in January 1980 (My Star Trek Scrapbook has the original version, with pictures) that she seldom wore wigs or hats during production.
 “I thought I was very pretty without hair,” but — “some people must have thought I was an exhibitionist or religious fanatic.”

 Khambatta’s skimpy outfit as the V’Ger-controlled Ilia probe was the actress’ idea.

 “I was supposed to wear one of those same grey uniforms,” she told Star Trek Communicator.

 [B]eing bald and wearing that grey starship uniform, I would have looked like a boy.
 I wanted to look like a sexy female.

 Khambatta’s unique look was an ubiquitous part of the movie’s advertising campaign.
 Film critic Jordan Hoffman writes for the official Star Trek website that back in 1979, a woman with no hair was still quite a shocker:

 Indeed, Khambatta’s real-life head-shave was enough of a news item that it was filmed for promotional purposes.

 Desperate their elaborate backstory, Deltans were seldom seen in Star Trek again.
 But they were reinvented.
 The Next Generation introduced the empathetic Betazoids, which were based on the Deltans.
-The character of Deanna Troi, and her history with Will Riker, was based on Ilia and her relationship with Will Decker, played by Stephen Collins.
+The character of Deanna Troi, and her history with First Officer Will Riker, was based on Ilia and her relationship with Will Decker.